 4. People won’t think you’re having a mid-life crisis if you take some time off work

 So many people are now taking a sabbatical at this period of their lives.
-A recent survey found that in general we now think the best time to take a sabbatical is at age 38.
+A recent survey found that in general we now think the best time to take a sabbatical is aged 38.

 5. Travelling alone isn’t dangerous if you use a bit of common sense

-Travelling alone doesn’t have to be any more dangerous in UK than across the world.
+Travelling alone doesn’t have to be any more dangerous around the world than wherever you call home.
 All you need is research and a good old dose of common sense.

 Read more: How I learnt to embrace solo travel as a man

 Remember those nights when you drank all night and staggered home with people you barely knew?
 Well, those were your 20s.

 Now you’re in your 30s, you’re wise like Mr. Miyagi.
 You no longer do all of that stupid stuff that can easily get you into trouble (let it be said that we approve of all safe and stupid stuff, however)!

 6. You can afford to travel if you plan a decent budget – and stick to it

 Having to pay a single supplement in hotels is a total pain in the butt, and really unfair.
 We hate it.

 BUT, we’ve got a tip for you: with mass hotel booking sites you can often find amazing discounts on hotels.
 A lot of the time, it can work out the same price.